 Other research has examined ayahuasca’s ability to modulate levels of cortisol, a hormone involved in stress responses that is produced by the adrenal glands.
 Cortisol levels are thought to play a major role in the onset of depression, and properly regulating it has become a critical aspect of treatment.
 Recent findings suggest that ayahuasca could modulate salivary cortisol levels, once again showcasing its potential value to those with depression.

 In another study observing 57 ayahuasca ceremony attendees in the Netherlands and Colombia found that ratings of depression and stress dramatically dropped after the ceremony and persisted for four weeks.
-Interestingly, the researchers found a correlation between the magnitude of ego dissolution and the individual’s level of life satisfaction, mindfulness, and overall changes.
+Interestingly, the researchers found a correlation between the magnitude of ego dissolution (sometimes called ego death, when the ego disappears completely) and the individual’s level of life satisfaction, mindfulness, and overall changes.

 Ayahuasca’s Effect on the Brain